HCL-TECH-SOFTWARE/domino-on-aws/docs/architecture.md

 In the multi-AZ fault tolerant deployment option, the instances are situated behind a network load balancer.
 HCL Domino is deployed across 2 or more availability zones to ensure high availability and fault tolerance.
 The [architecture](architecture.md) of the HCL Domino product does not support auto-scaling, additional instances can however be joined to an existing deployment to support a growing demand.

 ## Deployment

+Whatever deployment you choose, each instance is a Domino server which can be configured to run in a standalone domain, be part of a Domino cluster and/or communicate (replicate) with other servers inside our outside of your environment if you choose to do so.